mben429/Data-Analytics/README.md

 # Lichess-Data-Analysis
-Data Analysis on the Lichess Dataset retrieved from Kaggle
+Data Analysis on the Lichess Dataset retrieved from Kaggle using Python (Jupyter notebook)

 I am a Chess Enthusiast who is also in my final year of a Computer Science Degree at The University of Auckland, New Zealand